Pr0xy08/AI-Powered-Password-Strength-Checker/README.md

 - The length of the longest sequence of digits
 - The number of character type transitions

 Following this I begun the training of the first rendition of the model, this was using a Random Forest Algorithm via Scikit-learn (https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) which makes use of the combination of multiple decision tree's to produce an output.
+After viewing the results of this It was clear something was wrong, this was due to the accuracy of the model being almost 100%.
+This was concerning as often it can infere that instead of traning itself the model finds a direct correclation within the dataset between the passwords and their strength.
+To solve this I instead adopted a different (but similar) dataset which incorporated more real-world data instead (https://github.com/binhbeinfosec/password-dataset).
+This was strucuted and classified the passwords in a very similar way (0, 1, 2) which was helpful as I didnt have to tweak my codebase too much.
+And after doing so I witnessed much better accuarcy results of around 70% which is more normal.